 This is a compilation of the best baby toys that we have owned and loved and other toys that I think look really cool and have great reviews.

 To make it easy, I’ve divided the post into categories: teething toys and rattles, activity gyms/playmats, activity tables, activity centers/jumpers, sensory toys, toys for fine motor skills, and musical toys.
-So let’s dive right in to the best baby toys of 2021!
+So let’s dive right in to the best baby toys for 6-12 months!

 *Post contains affiliate links.

 Best Teething Toys and Rattles

 You have probably noticed that your baby puts everything in their mouth, and there’s a good reason for that!

 Babies have more nerve endings in their tongue and mouth than any other part of their body.
 So when they are putting things in their mouth, they are learning and exploring and finding out what things feel like.

 Giving them a variety of teething toys is one of the best ways that you can help them learn how to explore and play!